Last updated on May 22nd, 2025 at 08:11 pm

 If you’re backpacking in Central Asia, it’s quite likely that you’ll be visiting Bishkek and Almaty as part of your Central Asia itinerary.

-This travel guide of Central Asia will provide a detailed, step-by-step explanation of how we travelled from Bishkek to Almaty by bus.
+This travel guide of Central Asia will provide a detailed, step-by-step explanation of how we traveled from Bishkek to Almaty by bus.
 It will cover the ticket prices, departure times, locations, what to anticipate at the Kyrgyzstan-Kazakhstan border crossing, and many helpful tips for your trip to Kazakhstan.

 In contrast to some of the more challenging destinations and attractions you may encounter when visiting Uzbekistan, Tajikistan, Kyrgyzstan, and Kazakhstan, the journey from Bishkek to Almaty by bus is likely one of the easiest legs of your Central Asia itinerary.